UnderLogic/toml-serialization/Documentation~/src/deserialization-rules/scalar-fields.md

 timestamp = 2020-01-01 12:34:56.789Z
 ```

+**NOTE:** DateTime values are **not** enclosed in double quotes.
+This is a TOML requirement to distinguish between a date and time and a string.

 ## Object

 Boxed `object` fields are mapped to their underlying type and deserialized based on the native underlying type.